-Automatically Install OS X Updates on a Mac
+How to Automatically Install Mac OS X Updates on High Sierra, Sierra, El Capitan, Yosemite

-Automatic Updates has been possible for Mac apps for quite some time, but up until now the system updates of OS X were not part of that automatic installation option.
-That changed with OS X Yosemite and El Capitan, and now Mac users who would rather take a hands-off approach to maintaining their Macs OS X software updates can choose to automatically check for and install core system updates.
+Automatic Updates has been possible for Mac apps for quite some time, but up until now the system updates of Mac OS X were not part of that automatic installation option.
+That changed with Mac OS X High Sierra, Sierra, Yosemite, and El Capitan, and now Mac users who would rather take a hands-off approach to maintaining their Macs OS X software updates can choose to automatically check for and install core system updates.
 This is in addition to the existing options for automatically updating their Mac apps and installing important security updates too, making some of the more important maintenance tasks for Macs completely automated for the users who choose to enable these features.

 Important: If you’re going to use this automatic system update option, be sure that Time Machine backups of the Mac are allowed to be made on a regular schedule.
 Time Machine will do this automatically as long as it’s setup and the backup drive is available.
 If you do not make regular backups of your Mac, it is not recommended to use an automated system update installation feature.

-How to Automatically Install OS X Updates on a Mac
+How to Automatically Install Mac OS X Updates on Sierra, El Capitan, Yosemite

-This requires OS X Yosemite for the OS X update specific option, though prior versions of OS X can choose to automatically install app updates if they wish (a similar, function, minus the system software updates).
+This requires Mac OS X High Sierra, Sierra, El Capitan, or Yosemite for the Mac OS X update specific option, though prior versions of Mac OS and Mac OS X can choose to automatically install app updates if they wish (a similar, function, minus the system software updates).

 - Go to Apple menu and choose “System Preferences”